28th January 2026

 Eat at regular times so you are not going long stretches without food, and build balanced meals that include protein, carbs, healthy fats, and fibre.

 Make protein a focus at every meal to stay fuller for longer.
-Use a simple hunger scale.

 Stay hydrated, as thirst can easily be mistaken for hunger.